timvink/mkdocs-table-reader-plugin/docs/howto/alternatives.md

 ## Execute python during build

-You could also choose to insert the markdown for tables dynamically, using packages like [markdown-exec]() or [mkdocs-macros-plugin](https://mkdocs-macros-plugin.readthedocs.io/).
+You could also choose to insert the markdown for tables dynamically, using packages like [markdown-exec](https://pypi.org/project/markdown-exec/).

 For example: